 Treatments will vary depending on the type of arthritis, but the main goal is always to reduce pain and degeneration, and to manage symptoms.
 As with many instances of pain, early intervention is important.
 Your quality of life will be higher for longer if you address the pain and seek treatment before it gets worse.
 Arthritis can’t be cured, but with expert help, it can be managed and mitigated.

-If you’re experiencing symptoms of arthritis or have a family history and want to discuss your risks, request an appointment today with Western Washington Medical Group’s rheumatologists.
-Our skilled specialists will offer you consultation and assessment, and work with you to create an individualized treatment plan specifically for your needs.
+If you’re experiencing symptoms of arthritis or have a family history and want to discuss your risks, request an appointment today with a Western Washington Medical Group rheumatologists.
+Our skilled specialists will offer you comprehensive assessment of your condition, and work with you to create an individualized treatment plan specifically for your needs.